 - Added "star" icon to the left of project name in project#show

 - In order to refresh the star icon without refreshing the whole page, I refactored the breadcrumbs code out of body.html into _breadcrumbs.html partial

 - So the Project drop down now displays Favorites first and then "My projects"

 - Added link to Home in Favorites section as well.

 - Thus. link to Home is now included in both Favorites and MyProjects section.
 This helps avoid the need to scroll down all of the Favorite projects (assuming there are a handful of them) to get to it in MyProjects section.

 - I think we can consider "cleaning up" after merging this branch into master.
 This clean up would include updating the Chooser dialog to use the Favorites + MyProjects view and then removing the then unused build_projects_tree code.

-#15 Updated by Peter Amstutz over 4 years ago
+#15 Updated by Peter Amstutz about 5 years ago